 Enterprise Architecture Management (EAM) can be supported by a tool.
-A tool should be supporting the ArchiMate language, which is the most popular standard language for Enterprise Architecture modeling.
+A modelling tool should be supporting the ArchiMate language, which is the most comprehensive standard language for Enterprise Architecture modelling.

 There are several modeling tools available for Enterprise Architecture (EA) modeling with ArchiMate-notation.
 Some of the tools are certified by Open Group (see ArchiMate® Tool Certification Register).
-Some of the tools already support new ArchiMate version 3.
-Listing (on Dec 12, 2016) here:
+Some of the tools already support the new ArchiMate version 3.1 .

 - Archi – Archi (famous open source tool, start free, then donate)

 - Modelio – Modeliosoft